libelle17/autofax/README.md

 </h2>

-<p style="margin-left:11%; margin-top: 1em">autofax is a
+<p style="margin-left:11%; margin-top: 1em">autofax offers
+quasi the functionality of fax server, which can be useful for some also behind a fast data line. <br>
-command line programme to remit files of a certain directory automatically to <b>hylafax</b> (in case a linux-compatible modem is installed) and/or <b>capisuite</b> (in case a fritzcard 2.0 or 2.1 is installed), if the fax number is integrated in the file name correctly.
+autofax is a command line programme to remit files of a certain directory automatically to <b>hylafax</b> (in case a linux-compatible modem is installed) and/or <b>capisuite</b>
+(in case a fritzcard 2.0 or 2.1 is installed), if the fax number is integrated in the file name correctly.
 Furthermore, autofax holds the posted faxes in a mariadb database. <br>
 Additionally, received faxes from
 <b>hylafax</b>/<b>capisuite</b> can be named automatically
 with the sender&rsquo;s name, according to his fax number,